What can explain high tide at London Bridge as well as Nova explosions from white dwarfs?

 Tides are due to the gravitational attraction of one massive body on another.
 We commonly think of the tides as being a phenomenon that we see in the sea.
-There are other instances of the effects of tidal forces such as the drastic effect that a Black Hole has on matter in its close vicinity.
+There are other instances of the effects of tidal forces though such as the drastic effect that a black hole has on nearby matter.

 The Law of Gravity